View current

 (1) The purpose of these Guidelines is to describe and identify the responsibilities of a range of roles that may be performed by academic staff in coursework teaching and learning at The University of Queensland (UQ).

-(2) These Guidelines supplement the Teaching and Learning Roles and Responsibilities Policy
+(2) These Guidelines supplement the Teaching and Learning Roles, Responsibilities and Governance Policy and Procedure.

 Top of Page